-Section 14.4 Emergency Relocation
+Section 14.5 Emergency Relocation

-In the event of natural disasters, emergencies, and/or damage to a School's facilities, the School may provide educational services at a temporary location not identified in Section 2.1 of this Charter Contract, provided the School notify the Commission of the location prior to the start of services at the temporary location and submit monthly updates on location status using The SPCSC Facility Update Form.
+In the event of natural disasters, emergencies, and/or damage to a SCHOOL'S facilities, the SCHOOL may provide educational services at a temporary location not identified in Section 2.1 of this Charter Contract, provided the SCHOOL notify the COMMISSION of the location prior to the start of services at the temporary location and submit monthly updates on location status using the "SPCSC Facility Amendment Form".

-Section 14.5 Non-Emergency Relocation or Expansion of Facilities
+Section 14.6 Non-Emergency Relocation or Expansion of Facilities

-The School's relocation from the original facility or the request for additional facilities for non-emergency reasons shall constitute a material change to the Charter Contract and shall require prior written approval by the Commission pursuant to Section 2.4 of this Charter Contract.
+The SCHOOL'S relocation from the original facility or the request for additional facilities for non-emergency reasons shall constitute a material change to the Charter Contract and shall require prior written approval by the COMMISSION pursuant to Section 2.4 of this Charter Contract.

-- (a).
-Consideration by the Commission for the School's facility relocation or an additional campus at a different location will require the School to meet the following conditions: - i.
-Any previously authorized campuses must have opened; - ii.
-The School's educational programs earn at least a 73%, or its equivalent, on the Academic Performance Framework for the most recent years of this Charter Contract;
+- Consideration by the COMMISSION for the SCHOOL'S facility relocation or an additional campus at a different location will require the SCHOOL to meet the following conditions: - 2.
+Any previously authorized campuses must have opened; - The SCHOOL'S educational programs earn at least a 73, or its equivalent, on the Academic Performance Framework for the most recent years of this Charter Contract; - There have been no material violations of the law and neither the SCHOOL nor any existing campus is under a Notice of Concern described in Section 17.7 of this Charter Contract; - The SCHOOL shall provide educational services, including the delivery of instruction, primarily at locations identified in Section I of this Charter Contract. - 6.
+The SCHOOL shall submit to the COMMISSION for its approval of the proposed relocation or additional campus no later than April 1 prior to the Academic Year in which the relocated or additional campus will open. - 7.
+The COMMISSION shall approve or deny the proposed location within ninety (90) days of the SCHOOL'S submitted proposal. - 8.
+For new charter schools, the COMMISSION reserves the right to delay or prohibit the School's opening of an additional campus until the SCHOOL has satisfied each of the pre-opening conditions. - 9.
+Final approval of the relocation or additional campus location shall be contingent upon meeting the following conditions:

-- iii.
-There have been no material violations of the law and neither the School nor any existing campus is under a Notice of Concern described in Section 17.7 of this Charter Contract; - iv.
-The School shall provide educational services, including the delivery of instruction, primarily at locations identified in Section 2.1 of this Charter Contract. - (b).
-The School shall submit to the Commission for its approval of the proposed relocation or additional campus no later than April 1 prior to the Academic Year in which the relocated or additional campus will open. - i.
-The Commission shall approve or deny the proposed location within ninety (90) days of the School's submitted proposal. - ii.
-For new charter schools, the Commission reserves the right to delay or prohibit the School's opening of an additional campus until the School has satisfied each of the pre-opening conditions. - (c).
-Final approval of the relocation or additional campus location shall be contingent upon meeting the following conditions: - i.
-Submission of enrollment projections for the upcoming school year, should the School seek to increase enrollment; - ii.
-Submission to the Commission a Certificate of Occupancy for the new facilities prior to the first day of occupancy; - iii.
-Submission to the Commission of a lease, deed, or other document showing the School possesses the right to occupy the new premises; - iv.
-Submission to the Commission documentation that the new facilities meet applicable health, safety, fire, building, and zoning code requirements; and - v.
-Submission to the Commission documentation that the new facilities are of sufficient size to safely house the maximum anticipated enrollment.
+- Submission of enrollment projections for the upcoming SCHOOL year, should the SCHOOL seek to increase enrollment; - Submission to the COMMISSION a Certificate of Occupancy for the new facilities prior to the first day of occupancy; - c.
+Submission to the COMMISSION of a lease, deed, or other document showing the SCHOOL possesses the right to occupy the new premises; - d.
+Submission to the COMMISSION documentation that the new facilities meet applicable health, safety, fire, building, and zoning code requirements; and - e.
+Submission to the COMMISSION documentation that the new facilities are of sufficient size to safely house the maximum anticipated enrollment.